PubInv/tetrobot/index.md

 #### Introduction of a Mathematical Approach to the Control Problem.

-A very preliminary set of notes on a mathematic approach to the problem of controlling the
+A very preliminary set of notes on a mathematic approach to the
-<a href="https://github.com/PubInv/gluss/controltheory.md">Public Invention</a>
+<a href="https://pubinv.github.io/gluss/controltheory.html">Control Theory</a>.